advanced-go/example-domain/README.md

 Provides common functionality utilized by an AI agent managing service resiliency.
 The packages provide 2 interfaces for integration, with a package.go file providing the implementations and any additional type declarations:

-  1. Direct exchange functions - Get and Post, with generic constraints for Post.
+  1. Direct exchange functions - Get and Post, with generic constraints for a Post body.
 ~~~
 // Get - get entries
 func Get(h http.Header, uri string) (entries []Entry, status runtime.Status) {